-Trainees submit their assessments via the LMS to qualified ABA assessors and receive appropriate written feedback.
+ABAs assessment processes are quality assured by appropriately skilled and credentialled persons through a regular process of validating assessment practices and judgements Trainees submit their assessments via the LMS to qualified ABA assessors and receive appropriate written feedback.

-An assessor will contact a trainee directly if there is any additional work needed to complete.
+An assessor will contact a learner directly if there is any additional work needed to complete.
 If a significant amount of work is required, this will count as a second submission.
 Files submitted in error or non-genuine attempts will be reverted to draft by the assessment allocator and will not count as an attempt.
-If after a second attempt the assessor feels considerable work is required before another attempt the trainee will need to have a discussion with the Certificate IV coordinator.